 - 1. What are reasons for people travelling? - 2.
 Why are travel and tourism important for the economies of many countries? - 3.
-Which services do travel agents offer their clients? - 4.
+What services do travel agents offer to their clients? - 4.
 What are package holidays? - 5.
 What does full board include? - 6.
-Which form of tourist accommodation do you know? - 7.
+What forms of tourist accommodation do you know? - 7.
 Who organizes package tours and package holidays? - 8.
 How do Tourist Information Centres help travelers and holiday-makers? - 9.
 What does the abbreviation B&B stand for? - 10.
-Which facilities have modern campsites got to offer? - 11.
+What facilities can modern campsites offer? - 11.
 What are the advantages of self-catering accommodation? - 12.
 Which special holiday arrangements have you heard of? - 13.
-What are some reasons for businessmen going abroad? - 14.
-Which special facilities do some big hotels offer to business people? - 15.
-Where does one often find Business or Trade Centres?
+What are some reasons for businessmen going abroad?

+14. Which special facilities do some big hotels offer to business people?